smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 > `inactive` means that the timer is on at the time the message was sent,
 > while `inactiveoff` means that the timer is off.

+`|upkeep`

+> Signals the upkeep phase of the turn where the number of turns left for field
+> conditions are updated.

 `|turn|NUMBER`

 > It is now turn `NUMBER`.